 Windows App SDK release channels

 The Windows App SDK provides the three release channels.
-When you set up your development environment, install the release channel that best serves your development scenario.
+When you Install tools for the Windows App SDK, install the release channel that best serves your development scenario.

 |Channel||Description||Release cadence||Supported?||Latest release|

 |✅||Stable (release notes)||This channel is supported for use by apps in production environments.
 It only includes stable APIs.||No faster than every six months

 |❇️||Preview (release notes)||This channel provides a preview of the next stable release.
 There may be breaking API changes between a given preview channel release and the next stable release.||At least two previews per stable version||No||1.1.0-preview3 (05/03/2022)|

 |🔄️||Experimental (release notes)||This channel includes experimental features that are in early stages of development.
 Experimental features may be removed from the next release, or may never be released.||As needed when requiring feedback for features in early design or prototype stages||No||1.0.0-experimental1 (8/9/2021)|

 Features available by release channel